 If your child has a fever that does not go away and/or other symptoms develop, please see your pediatrician.
-Your child may return to school when they are SYMPTOM FREE FOR 3 DAYS.
+Your child may return to school when they are symptom/fever FREE FOR 24 hours.

-COLDS/FLU - Colds should be monitored to be certain that it is not Covid-19.
-If your child tests positive for the flu, they must remain home for 5-7 days and return to school after being symptom/fever-free for 24 hours.
+COLDS/FLU - If your child tests positive for the flu, they must remain home for 5-7 days and return to school after being symptom/fever-free for 24 hours.